 EASY ON THE EYE BOOKS

 Easy On The Eye is centred on illustrated books on all aspects of mainly post-war popular culture, offering detailed well written text and strong visual content to interest collectors, designers and students.
 The books will be sourced from our own archives and a number of writers, experts and collectors who share similar interests.
 Easy On The Eye Books aim to make attention to quality and detail uppermost.

 The titles will all be a similar format and size.
-They will be full colour throughout, printed in Europe and UK and designed in the UK.
+They will be full colour throughout, printed in Europe and the UK and designed in the UK.
 The books will not be ‘cheap as chips’, but given the content and quality will present good value for money.
-We have our own Easy On The Eye online store, and using this helps keep future titles happening as well as offering advance discounts and other offers.
+We have our own Easy On The Eye online store, and by using this you help keep future titles happening, as well as getting any discounts and other special offers not available through any other retailer.

 The publishers were pleased to meet one distributor at the London Book Fair, who studied the proposed titles in detail and proclaimed Easy On The Eye to be the ‘best new publisher we’ve met all week”.